OAuth Architecture

 Layer Responsibility Reusable?

-Any new page that wants in-app authentication only needs this:
+Any new page that wants In-App Authentication only needs:

 Design Principle